KovalevEvgeny/Event-Driven-Stock-Prediction/README.md

 # Event-Driven-Stock-Prediction

-I am a part of the event-based stock prediction research group.
+Currently I am a part of the event-based stock prediction research group.
 This repository contains presentations which I prepared based on the related scientific papers.

 References: